-2.14b Elevation Standards
+4.2 Elevation Standards

-Infrastructure activities must incorporate appropriate flood resilience approaches and follow applicable state/local codes and standards for floodplain management.
+Infrastructure projects must incorporate appropriate flood resilience approaches and follow applicable state/local codes and standards for floodplain management.
 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
 All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain elevation.
-If the 500-year floodplain or elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
+If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
 For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.

-2.14c Dam and Levee Requirements
+4.3 Dam and Levee Requirements

-CDBG-DR funds are prohibited from being used to enlarge a dam or levee beyond the original footprint of the structure that existed prior to the disaster event.
-If applicants seek to use Infrastructure Program funds for levees and dams, the applicant must register and maintain entries regarding such structures with the U.S. Army Corps of Engineers (USACE) National Levee Database or National Inventory of Dams, (2) ensure that the structure is admitted in the USACE PL 84-99 Program (Levee Rehabilitation and Improvement Program), and (3) ensure the structure is accredited under the FEMA NFIP.
-High Hazard and Significant Hazard Dam inundation areas shall be taken into account for all activities funded with CDBG-DR monies.
+As stated in the Federal Register notice, 84 FR 45838 (August 30, 2019), CDBG-DR and CDBG-MIT funds are prohibited from being used to enlarge a dam or levee beyond the original footprint of the structure that existed prior to the disaster event.
+If applicants seek to use the awarded funding for levees and dams, the applicant must (1) register and maintain entries regarding such structures with the U.S. Army Corps of Engineers (USACE) National Levee Database or National Inventory of Dams, (2) ensure that the structure is admitted in the USACE PL 84-99 Program (Levee Rehabilitation and Improvement Program), and (3) ensure the structure is accredited under the FEMA NFIP.
+High Hazard and Significant

+Hazard Dam inundation areas shall be taken into account for all projects funded with CDBG-DR or CDBG-MIT monies.

-2.15 Public Service Activities
+4.4 Public Service Activities

-Public service activities may be needed to complement CDBG-DR activities.
+Public service activities may be needed to complement mitigation activities.
 Public service activities may include but are not limited to implementing and enforcing the most recent modern, resilient, building codes and training, post disaster damage assessment training, and education for construction tradespeople, supervisors, and inspectors.

-2.16 Water and Sewer Hookups
+4.5 Water and Sewer Hookups

-Water and Sewer Hookups on private property cannot be paid for with CDBG-DR funds unless the household served is low- to moderate-income (LMI).
+Water and Sewer Hookups on private property cannot be paid for with CDBG-DR or CDBG-MIT funds unless the household served is low- to moderate-income ("LMI").
 Therefore, DCA requires adherence to the following policies regarding water and sewer hookups: